nsr6/NovelQuest/README.md

 # NovelQuest - AI-Powered Book Recommendations

-Welcome to NovelQuest, an intelligent book recommendation engine that connects you with your next great read.
-By analyzing your literary tastes—your favorite books, authors, and genres—our AI-powered platform delivers personalized suggestions tailored to you.
+Welcome to NovelQuest — an intelligent book recommendation app that helps you find your next great read.
+NovelQuest now supports both preference-based and mood-based recommendations powered by the Groq API.

 ## Table of Contents